 6) Findings and Notification

-Upon the investigation’s completion, the Operations Analyst will report the findings of the investigation and the resolution to the student.
+Upon the investigation’s completion, the Managing Director will report the findings of the investigation and the resolution to the student.
 It is EmergingEd’s goal to conduct an appropriate investigation and report back in a timely manner.
 The circumstances in particular cases may make a shorter or longer investigation necessary or appropriate.

-Within 10 calendar days of the issuance of the final report, the student may appeal to EmergingEd’s Managing Director.
+Within 10 calendar days of the issuance of the final report, the student may appeal to EmergingEd’s Board of Directors.
 Appeals must be submitted in writing and must state a basis for the appeal.
 Bases upon which a student may appeal are the following:

 - There is new evidence that was unavailable at the time of the original investigation that would affect the outcome of the original decision.